Keeping and Disposing of Drugs Safely:

 - Please, no intravenous solutions, injectables, or needles

-Why are drug
+Why are drug take-back programs important?

 Take-back programs are the safest method for disposing of prescription drugs because they are organized and closely monitored by local, state, and federal government agencies.
 These agencies ensure the proper disposal of the drugs in accordance with federal law.

-not properly disposing of prescription drugs
+The dangers of not properly disposing of prescription drugs

 A growing concern across the commonwealth is prescription medications being taken from medicine cabinets or the trash by those who abuse drugs.
 According to the Centers for Disease Control and Prevention, in 2006, nearly seven million Americans over the age of 12 reported abusing prescription medications.
 In fact, approximately 60 percent of people who abuse prescription painkillers indicate that they obtained the prescription drugs from friends or relatives for free, often taking the drugs without permission.